Tiffanydlc/Kaggle-Challenge---Metastatic-Cancer-Diagnosis/README.md

 ## Overview
   * **Definition of the tasks / challenge**  The goal is to assess whether the likelihood of the patient’s Diagnosis Period being less than 90 days is predictable using these characteristics and information about the patient
   * **Your approach** We formulated this as a binary classification task using models like Random Forest, Decision Tree, and XGBoost.
 We evaluated model performance based on ROC-AUC and F1-score, while handling class imbalance using SMOTE
   * **Summary of the performance achieved** The XGBoost achieved the best performance with an ROC-AUC of approximately 0.58 on validation data.
-The Random Forest model also performed well, followed by the Decision Tree classifier.
+The Random Forest model also performed well 0.55, followed by the Decision Tree classifier 0.52.

 ## Summary of Workdone
 ### Data